-In finance, a bubble is too much money chasing assets, greater asset production and a herd mentality.
-In startup business plans, a bubble is too many entrepreneurs and too many investors chasing the latest “next big thing,” like Google search engine, Facebook social network, or Amazon e-commerce site.
-In all these cases, a bust is inevitable, and everyone loses.
+In finance, a bubble is too much money chasing assets, greater asset production, and a herd mentality.
+In startup business plans, a bubble is too many entrepreneurs and too many investors chasing the latest “next big thing,” like Google, Facebook, or Amazon.
+In all these cases, a bust is inevitable and everyone loses.

 The big question is how to spot these bubbles and jump to a better alternative, rather than get sucked into the vortex.
 I read a book recently by Vikram Mansharamani, “Boombustology: Spotting Financial Bubbles Before They Burst,” which gives some insight on the financial side, but I believe it can be equally applied to bubbles for startup ideas as follows:

 - Overconfidence.
 In finance, “this time is different” is the beginning of a new bubble.
 In startups, it is the idea that “this solution is different,” without sufficient analysis of base anchoring features, differentiation features, or no new early adopters.
-Change is always hard, so people already on Amazon are not easy convert to another e-commerce system.
+Change is always hard, so people already on Amazon are not easily converted to another e-commerce site.

 - Supply and demand ignored.
 We all believe that supply and demand meet to create stable prices (reflexive).
 But sometimes higher prices create higher demand, causing a boom.
 Busts result when lower prices stimulate more supply.
 In startups, a great success like Google causes busts by stimulating more supply, without regard to demand.